 The Office Space Needs Study will include an office market analysis, weigh the benefits and risks of office space conversion, and explore policy options that balance office needs in the short-term and long-term.

-A consultant has been retained to support the Study which will be conducted in two phases over an 11-month period.
+A consultant has been retained to support the Study which will be conducted in three phases.

 The Study directions will be summarized with applicable policy and program recommendations by City staff in a report to Council.